November 2024

 Format: DOWNLOADABLE PDF

-Sessions look at policy options for improving the food environment, transparency and standards, and plans for legislation around the restrictions on HFSS and ultra-processed food and the sale of high caffeine energy drinks to children set out in the King’s Speech.
-Further discussion will consider Lord Darzi’s Independent Investigation of the National Health Service in England, which highlighted how bold action has been lacking on tackling obesity and the need for further regulation of the food industry, as well as wider Government plans to move towards a prevention healthcare model and to introduce free breakfast clubs for primary school children in 2025.
+Sessions looked at policy options for improving the food environment, transparency and standards, and plans for legislation around the restrictions on HFSS and ultra-processed food and the sale of high caffeine energy drinks to children set out in the King’s Speech.
+Further discussion considered Lord Darzi’s Independent Investigation of the National Health Service in England, which highlighted how bold action has been lacking on tackling obesity and the need for further regulation of the food industry, as well as wider Government plans to move towards a prevention healthcare model and to introduce free breakfast clubs for primary school children in 2025.

-Further discussion will look at next steps for addressing workforce challenges, options for apprenticeships following government plans to reform the apprenticeships levy, the Government’s allocation of more seasonal worker visas for 2025, and upskilling and developing training for the manufacturing and farming industry workforce to enable them to adopt innovation, technological advances and environmentally sustainable practices.
+Further discussion looked at next steps for addressing workforce challenges, options for apprenticeships following government plans to reform the apprenticeships levy, the Government’s allocation of more seasonal worker visas for 2025, and upskilling and developing training for the manufacturing and farming industry workforce to enable them to adopt innovation, technological advances and environmentally sustainable practices.